Search

 Business Applications – MediaPipe with Viso Suite

-AI models vs. Applications
+AI Models vs. Applications

-Typically, image or video input data is fetched as separate streams and analyzed using neural networks such as TensorFlow, PyTorch, CNTK, or MXNet.
+Typically, image or video input data is fetched as separate streams and analyzed using deep neural networks such as TensorFlow, PyTorch, CNTK, or MXNet.
 Such models process data in a simple and deterministic method: one input generates one output, which allows very efficient processing execution.

 MediaPipe, on the other hand, operates at much higher-level semantics and allows more complex and dynamic behavior.
 For example, one input can generate zero, one, or multiple outputs, which cannot be modeled with neural networks.
 Video processing and AI perception require streaming processing compared to batching methods.